nutiic/br.org.hl7.terminologia/input/pagecontent/index.md

 ## Licenciamento

-Este conteúdo da THO está disponível sob a licença CC0-BY.
+Este conteúdo do Guia Terminologias do Brasil está disponível sob a licença CC0-BY.

 ## Identificação de Versões